derus15/MathGame/README.md

 Application in development.
 It will be added soon:

-- Personal account
+- Account level
-- Statistics of each session
+- Detailed statistics in the personal account
 - Knowledge base with tips for mental math